NoxOrg/Nox/readme.md

 - **Response:** Returns a status code indicating success or failure.

 #### Related Entities endpoints to manage the related entity
-The following endpoints are generated based on `relationship => canManageEntity` yaml configuration.
+The following endpoints are generated based on `relationship => apiGenerateRelatedEndpoint` yaml configuration.

 ##### GET `/api/<EntityPluralName>/<key>/<RelatedEntityPluralName>` (e.g. `/api/Countries/1/TimeZones`)
 - **Description:** Retrieves all related entities (e.g. time zones) associated with a specific entity (e.g. country).
 OData query is enabled for this endpoint.